Section 15: Non-Resident Violator Compact (NRVC)

 1. What is the Non-Resident Violator Compact (NRVC)?

-Notification of the outstanding violation will be mailed to your address of record on file with the Department requesting evidence that you have satisfied the citation.
-If you fail to do so, your driver license will be revoked and a $100 reinstatement fee will be applied to your record.
+Notification of the outstanding violation will be mailed to your address on file with the Department requesting evidence that you have satisfied the citation from the issuing agency.

 2. Why do I have to submit proof that my out-of-state ticket has been cleared; can't Texas just call the other state and get a verbal confirmation?

-Verbal confirmation of clearance from the state in question will not clear an NRVC.
+Verbal confirmation from the state in question will not clear the NRVC.
 You must provide documented proof of compliance showing that the out-of-state ticket has been cleared.
-Visit the Reinstating Your Driver License page, to find ways to submit your compliance.
+Visit Reinstating Your Driver License for additional information.

 3. If I receive an NRVC, what do I need to do to lift the revocation on my record?

-NOTE: If you have been revoked for not providing compliance to the Department in a timely manner, you will be required to pay a reinstatement fee.
-However, the fee does not need to be paid until you renew or modify your driver license.
-Visit the Reinstating Your Driver License page, to find ways to pay your reinstatement fee.
+NOTE: If your driving privileges have been revoked for not providing compliance to the Department in a timely manner, you will be required to pay a reinstatement fee.
+However, the fee does not need to be paid until you renew or modify your Texas driver license.
+Visit Reinstating Your Driver License for additional information.

 4. How long will it take for my compliance to process?

 It can take up to 21 business days for your compliance documents to be processed.
-For more information, including how to submit your compliance documents, visit the Reinstating Your Driver License page.
+For more information, including how to submit your compliance documents, visit Reinstating Your Driver License.

-5. What if I did not receive the out-of-state ticket that was referenced in the notice that I received from DPS?
+5. What if I did not receive the out-of-state ticket that was referenced in the notice that I received from the Department?

-In order for the enforcement action to be removed from your record, you must contact the court in the state that submitted the out-of-state citation information to the department.
+For the enforcement action to be removed from your record, you must contact the court in the state that submitted the out-of-state citation information to the Department.
 The out-of-state court must then fax a letter on court letterhead stating that the information was sent in error to (512) 424-5809.

 6. If I paid the ticket before my license was revoked, do I still have to pay the reinstatement fee?